CreativeWolfies/akyanet-research/akyanet.md

 New badges can only be created by the badges administration.
 Every member of Akyanet can submit badge ideas to the badges administration.

+### Administration

+#### Concept

+The administration is a set of multiple, smaller, administrations.
+We do not want a centralized administration which is all-powerful.

+Ideally, each administration should have a council composed of enough people to reduce signifficantly the probability of corruption.
+For example, a council of 100 people is enough.

+#### Seats allocation

+The council should be representative of the community.
+To do so, [Schulze STV] must be used.

 ## Drafts (W.I.P.)

 ### Inheritance and will